 Although apex predators are often severely reduced or even completely exterminated in such environments, many parts of Europe are recently experiencing recoveries of apex predators, despite high human densities - researchers suggest.
 Miha Krofel (University of Ljubljana, Department of Forestry) is Slovenian golden jackal specialist, who among the rest of scientists, was a prelegent of the 2nd Jackal Symposium in Greece giving a lecture about the Golden jackal expansion across Europe: causes and consequences.
 He also considers jackal expansion and wolf eradication being connected to each other (golden jackals avoid gray wolves in wildlife), even more than food resources influence - associated with human activity in land-use (agriculture, urban areas, a garbage).

 Golden jackal expansion in Europe: a case of mesopredator release triggered by continent-wide wolf persecution?
-(2017), the Italian Journal of Mammalogy, study by group work (incl.
-Thomas M. Newsome).
+(2017); study by group work (incl.
+Thomas M. Newsome)

 citation after Rise of the Golden Jackal via The New York Times (Jan.14th, 2019)